Connector services, also called feeder services, provide transportation to and from another transit system

 Small-Town America by Bus: New Federal Transit Rules Spur Investment

-This document discusses the importance of connecting small towns using intercity bus service, particularly for older adults.
+This document discusses the importance of connecting small towns using intercity bus service, particularly for

 Author(s): Lynott, J.